SwaroopPrajapati/ADS-ASSIGNMENT/README.md

 *Problem Definition*:

-A matrix of size[nxn] is to populated with random characters.A "word" is to be searched in the matrix.
+A matrix of size[nxn] is to populated with random characters.
+A "word" is to be searched in the matrix.
 The search process starts from any location in the matrix and generate a path consisting of "word" spelling.
 This path should be continuous and three possible directions allowed are:Up-Side-Down.
 Input : Word from keyboard.